LuckyLapras/fixbot/README.md

 - converts youtube shorts links to regular youtube video links
 - removes tracking strings (i think?) from youtube links
 - removes tracking strings from tumblr links and also rearranges them (i cba to explain this here)
-- fixes instagram links using [InstaFix](https://github.com/Wikidepia/InstaFix)
+- fixes instagram links using [OGInstagram](https://github.com/seirenkr/OGInstagram)
-- fixes tiktok links using [vxtiktok](https://github.com/dylanpdx/vxtiktok)
+- fixes tiktok links using [fxTikTok](https://github.com/okdargy/fxtiktok)
 - fixed bluesky links using [FxBluesky](https://bsky.app/profile/fxbsky.app/post/3l6yqxt6bx62j)
+- posts smudge

 i do have an instance of this bot running but if ur here u might as well just host it urself (or ask me nicely for an invite link for the bot). if ur considering this, u probably already know how to get a discord bot up and running with node.